aidamartinez/debug-log-admin-viewer/README.md

-# TWK Debugger
+# TWK Utils

-A WordPress plugin that provides an easy-to-use interface for managing WordPress debug settings and site visibility notifications.
+A WordPress plugin that provides utility tools for managing WordPress debug settings and site visibility notifications.

 ## Features